neondatabase/website/content/docs/introduction/about-billing.md

 ## Neon plans and pricing

 Start with an overview of Neon's pricing plans to learn what's included, then use our pricing estimation guide to estimate your monthly bill.
-Plus a sample project showing how to select the right pricing plan in a sample billing scenario.
+Plus a sample project showing how to select the right pricing plan in a model scenario.

 <DetailIconCards>